 Product feed management and data syndication has never been easier.
 Built with the business user in mind, Productsup excels in usability and innovation.

-If you’ve ever been involved in paid search, you’ve likely already heard the craze about Google expanded text ads (ETAs) on AdWords.
-If you haven’t heard of them, you might be wondering why their launch was such a big deal?
-Well, it’s because it was the biggest change Google had made to AdWords in..wait for it… 15 years!
+If you’ve ever been involved in paid search, you’ve likely already heard the craze about Google expanded text ads (ETAs) on AdWords (or, as it’s known now, Google Ads.
+Don’t worry, it’s the same thing; it just has a new name).
+If you haven’t heard of them, you might be wondering, why was their launch such a big deal?
+Well, it’s because this was Adwords’ biggest change in… wait for it… 15 years!

 The launch of ETAs meant that for the first time in over a decade, paid search advertisers would have to rethink their entire approach to text ads on their beloved AdWords.
 From new character limits to additional headlines, ETAs had reshaped their playing field.
 If you’re already an expert and want to learn how to create dynamic, feed-driven text ads in bulk, be sure to read part 2 of this series.